httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

        cross-site (as defined in {{same-site-requests}}) then exclude the cookie unless all of the following statements hold:

-        1. The same-site-flag is "Lax"
+        1. The same-site-flag is "Lax" or "Default".

         2. The HTTP request's method is "safe".